zattoo/changelog/README.md

     - Security
     - Infrastructure
     - Updated
+  - For "release" branch
+    - Should have a valid date
+    - Version should match package.json and package-lock.json
+    - Can't be "Unreleased"

 To avoid doing checks a commit with the message `-Changelog` should be in the pull request.

 ```bash